joemphilips/NRustLightning/README.md

 * `src/NRustLightning`
   * library to interoperate with rust-lightning through abi.
 * `src/NRustLightning.Net`
-  * library to connect above to the transport layer. primarily through TCP socket.
+  * library to connect above package to the transport layer. primarily through TCP socket.
   * Probably this is the one you want to use if you are considering to build your own wallet.
 * `src/NRustLightning.Infrastructure`
   * library which contains logic for both server and client.